 In a descriptive study of a large hospital, A. F. Wessen indicates that stratification is an important variable which influences the functioning of the system as a whole.
 Hierarchical prestige differences were evidenced in a variety of ways including dress, and seating arrangements in the staff canteen.
 These differences between role groups resembled a caste system, whose barriers prevented the transmission of information.
-This problem was exaggerated by the fact that the different training each group received, provided them with languages that were incomprehensible to other groups in the hospital.32
+This problem was exaggerated by the fact that the different training each group received, provided them with languages that were incomprehensible to other groups in the hospital.
+32

-R. Wilson's 33 analysis of the pattern of social relationships in the operating room, (O.R.), notes that one of the central features of the system is the regular emergence of tension and conflict.
-Because of the nature of the work that is performed in the O.R., and because of the centralization of authority in the hands of the surgeon, responsibility rests with one actor, who is in consequence placed under considerable stress.
+R. Wilson's 33 analysis of the pattern of social relationships in the operating room, (0.R.), notes that one of the central features of the system is the regular emergence of tension and conflict.
+Because of the nature of the work that is performed in the 0.R., and because of the centralization of authority in the hands of the surgeon, responsibility rests with one actor, who is in consequence placed under considerable stress.
 One general pattern that emerges to relieve the tension, is that of joking.
-Thus the situation tended to alternate between hostility, openly expressed, and joking which functioned to offset the threat presented to the motivation of the participants.
+Thus the situation tended to alternate between hostility.

-The social Structure of a Modern Hospital, unpublished Ph.D thesis, Yale University, 1951.
+32 The Social Structure of a Modern Mospital, unpublished Ph.D thesis, Yale University, 1951.
 For a brief summary of his findings see his article, "Hospital Ideology and Communication between Ward Personnel", in E. G. Jaco, (ed.)
-Patients, Physicians and Illness, Glencoe Free Press, 1958.
+Patients, Physicians and Illness, Clencoe Free Press, 1958.

-^{33&}quot;Teamwork in the Operating Room" in Burling and Lentz, The Give and Take in Hospitals.
-G. P. Putnam and Sons, New York, 1956.
-See also on this E. Goffman "Role Distance" in his work, Encounters.
-Bobbs Merrill Inc., 1963, pp.115-132.
+^{33&}quot;Teamwork in the Operating Room" in Burling and Lentz, The Give and Take in Hospitals, C. P. Putnam and Sons, New York, 1956.
+See also on this E. Coffman "Role Distance" in his work, Encounters, Bobbs Merrill Inc., 1963, pp.115-132.